 SD Card Not Detected by Phone

-If your phone isn’t detecting your SD card, then you should try formatting it on your PC to the “exFAT” format, which is readable on most Android phones.
+If you try to mount an SD card on your Android device, but it’s not recognized, you should try formatting it on your PC to the “exFAT” format, which is readable on most Android phones.
 Insert the SD card into your Windows PC, right-click it in File Explorer, then click “Format.”

 The main options you want to select in the new window are “exFAT” and a 1024kb unit size, which is a good default to have.

-If that doesn’t work, then you should try inserting a different microSD card into your phone to work out whether the problem is in the phone or the card.
+If that doesn’t work, you should try inserting a different microSD card into your phone to work out whether the problem is with the phone or the card.